fritzmg/contao-sharebuttons/README.md

 All parameters are optional (however, without any networks, nothing will be displayed).
 The following insert tag would create share buttons with the `boxxed` theme with all currently available social networks:

 ```
-{{sharebuttons::boxxed::facebook:twitter:gplus:linkedin:xing:mail:tumblr:pinterest:reddit}}
+{{sharebuttons::boxxed::facebook:twitter:linkedin:xing:mail:tumblr:pinterest:reddit:whatsapp:print:pdf}}
 ```

-The following insert tag would simply generate the HTML source for a Facebook, Twitter and Google+ share button, without including a stylesheet for a theme:
+The following insert tag would simply generate the HTML source for a Facebook and Twitter share button, without including a stylesheet for a theme:

 ```
-{{sharebuttons::facebook:twitter:gplus}}
+{{sharebuttons::facebook:twitter}}
 ```

 Have a look at the `$GLOBALS['sharebuttons']['themes']` and `$GLOBALS['sharebuttons']['networks']` array in [`config/config.php`](https://github.com/fritzmg/contao-sharebuttons/blob/master/system/modules/sharebuttons/config/config.php) in order to find the key-string for your desired networks and theme.